 I had lived in Asia for 20 years.
-And in that time I met many Asian missionaries who have 1 to 3 supporters.
-Surprisingly these one to 3 supporters cover their basic needs.
+And in that time, I met many Asian missionaries who have 1 to 3 supporters.
+Surprisingly these 1 to 3 supporters cover their basic needs.
 But we should ask the question, "How many supporters should a missionary have?"
 One of our supporters came to the Philippines, and I asked him to share with our staff.
 He is a businessman, and he gave us a unique perspective.

 So what does this mean?